"Exploitation" is an outdated term to refer to most modern forms of employment, as the struggles of 1800s capitalism do not exist anymore.

-The natural course of market competition is capable of breeding innovation and streamlining production much better than any conceivable attempt at rational planning undertaken by a community, however thoughtfully orchestrated.
+Market competition is capable of breeding innovation and streamlining production much better than any conceivable attempt at rational planning on the behalf of a community, however thoughtfully orchestrated.

 In today's society, one can usually rely on simply putting in more effort in order to progress further up the social ladder.

-There does not need to be a higher degree of control over industry by workers or public citizens, as this would just get in the way of rightful private owners and their legally-hired executives.
+There does not need to be a higher degree of control over industry by workers or the public, as this would place an undue burden on the ability of rightful private owners who know how to run their businesses best.

-Public services like the post office should have to prove they can survive on a for-profit commercial basis in order to justify their existence.
+Public services like NPR or the post office should have to prove they can survive on a for-profit commercial basis without subsidy or tax exemption in order to justify their existence.

 The welfare state has fostered the false narrative of a pitiable underclass that, in reality, is coddled and benefited at nearly every step.

-I believe that a significant redistribution of power and wealth is necessary to overcome current class divisions.
+I believe that a significant redistribution of power and wealth is necessary to overcome current class divisions, which have become a scourge on society.

-Large-scale production that is sufficient to sustain humanity could be organized via the free and equal association of producers without economic elites and bosses incentivized by profit.
+Large-scale production could be organized via the free and equal association of producers without the profit motive and would function just fine.

 A much too large portion of the money supply is held by a much too small portion of the population.